-- Our brand, including quality of media content and active participation in the veteran community, and reputation are critical to our success, and any publicity, regardless of accuracy, that portrays us negatively could adversely impact operating results.
-Failure to maintain or enhance the value and reputation of our brand, including our support of the veteran community, could have a negative impact on our financial - Failure to maintain or enhance the value and reputation of our brand, including our support of the veteran community, could have a negative impact on our financial results. - Our growth strategy depends on the successful execution of our strategic initiatives, and our limited operating history may make it difficult to accurately evaluate future risks and challenges.
-Our medicating reservers may not be successful resulting in horm to our financial results. - Our marketing programs may not be successful, resulting in harm to our financial results.
-Our new products or merchandise may not generate increased sales or profits.
+- Our brand, including the quality of media content and active participation in the Veteran community, is core to our success, and damage to our brand or reputation and negative publicity could negatively impact our business - Failure to maintain or enhance the value and reputation of our brand, including our support of the Veteran community, could have a negative impact on our financial results. - Our growth strategy depends on the successful execution of our strategic initiatives, and our limited operating history may make it difficult to accurately evaluate future risks and challenges.

+- We have a limited operating history, and our past financial results may not be indicative of our future performance.
+Further, our revenue growth rate may slow as our business matures. - Our marketing programs may not be successful, resulting in harm to our financial results. - Our new products or merchandise may not generate increased sales or profits.